 Will my insurance cover my treatment?

-We work with nearly all insurance companies to see what treatments are covered and will notify you of the coverage.
+We work with nearly all insurance companies to see what treatments are covered.
+Here is a list the most frequent insurance carriers we accept.

 Are all your clients and therapists Christians?